 - A highly structured, mid-term oral briefing

-- A final paper relating to professional field of internship placement
+- A final research paper relating to the professional field of the internship placement

 Health & Human Services

-Study healthcare and human services issues and participate in the daily work life of hospital rehabilitation, therapy, or education programs; health center administration; social service departments; community care centers; or social activist organizations.
+- Study health care and human services issues and participate in the daily work life of hospital rehabilitation, therapy, or education programs; health center administration; social service departments; community care centers; or social activist organizations.
 Internship placements have included Centro de Mujeres Progresistas, Hospital de la Zarsuela, Interlab, Centro Dato, and PharmaGen.
-Download a description of the Health/Human Services Track.

 Hospitality & Tourism

-Study Spanish culture and learn how the tourism industry works in Madrid.
+- Study Spanish culture and learn how the tourism industry works in Madrid.
 Students intern in placement areas such as travel agencies, hotels, and restaurants.
 Past internships have included Groupo Zena, Hotel Ritz, and Travel Leader.
-Download a description of the Hospitality/Tourism Track.

 International Organizations & NGOs